 - to monitor and protect the security of our website and enforce our terms of service.

 We do not sell our users’ private personal information.

 We share information about you in the following limited circumstances:

 - We may share information about you with third party vendors who need to know information about you in order to provide their services to us.
-Specifically, we may share information about you with Heroku (one of our hosting providers, and a subsidiary of Salesforce) and Google (our analytics and advertising provider).
+Specifically, we may share information about you with our hosting providers Heroku (a subsidiary of Salesforce) and Hetzner.
 For details on how these vendors have agreed to process information about you, see the Salesforce Data Processing Addendum and the Hetzner Data Processing Agreement.
 Our colocation provider DotBlock (a subsidiary of HostRocket) may also have access to information about you that we hold, though they do not process it on our behalf.